 Years

-The average debt accrued from a master's degree in psychology is covered by average graduate earnings in 1.1 years.
+The average debt accrued from a master's degree in psychology is covered by average graduate earnings in under a year.

 How much do graduates with a master's degree in psychology earn in California?